MILAN: Masked Image Pretraining on Language Assisted Representation: Appendix

-\paragraph{Ablation study in linear probing setting.} We also conduct {an} ablation study on {the different} components in MILAN in linear probing setting, as shown in Table \ref{tab:ablation}.
-The results are based on pretraining a ViT-B/16 model on ImageNet-1K dataset for 400 epochs, followed by a 100-epoch linear classifier training.
-Consistent with our findings in finetuning, using CLIP target brings in accuracy improvement.
-By changing the reconstruction target from raw pixels to image features produced from CLIP with language supervision, the top-1 accuracy {is} boost{ed} by 5\% (\#2 \textit{vs.} \#1 in Table \ref{tab:ablation}).
-With the CLIP target, replacing the random masking in MAE by our semantic aware mask sampling (\#3 \textit{vs.} \#2 in Table \ref{tab:ablation}) or replacing the original decoder in MAE by our prompting decoder (\#4 \textit{vs.} \#2 in Table \ref{tab:ablation}) improves the accuracy by 1\% and 12.8\%, respectively.
-However, inconsistent with our findings in finetuning, applying both the prompting decoder and the semantic aware mask sampling simultaneously does not lead to the best accuracy (\#5 \textit{vs.} \#4 in Table \ref{tab:ablation}).
-We hypothesize that the encoder model is overly adapted to those unmasked more important image patches when semantic aware sampling and prompting decoder are applied together.
-In linear probing, the pretrained encoder receives full patches, and its weights are frozen, with only the linear classifier's weights being updated.
-Thus, the model may not be able to cope with the image patches that are less relevant or irrelevant to the objects that need to be classified, and those features degrade the performance of the linear classifier.
-To {support our speculation} that the pretrained encoder may be biased towards important patches, we perform a semantic aware probing experiment, listed in \#6 of Table \ref{tab:ablation}.
-Specifically, the pretrained model is obtained by MILAN with CLIP target, prompting decoder and semantic aware sampling.
-When finetuning the linear classifier as well as inferencing the validation dataset, we select the top 50\% semantic important image patches.
-Only the selected patches are fed into the frozen encoder model to obtain the features to train the linear classifier.
-Although the classifier is trained on features from incomplete inputs, semantic aware probing improves the accuracy to 80\% (\#6 \textit{vs.} \#5 in Table \ref{tab:ablation}), indicating that the pretrained encoder model is more adept at extracting features from semantically important patches.
+\paragraph{Ablation study on linear probing task.} We further conduct {an} ablation study on {the different} components of MILAN on linear probing task, as shown in Table \ref{tab:linear_probing_ablation}.
+The results are based on pretraining a ViT-Base model on ImageNet-1K dataset for 400 epochs, followed by a 100-epoch linear classifier training.
+Consistent with our findings on finetuning and semantic segmentation tasks, using CLIP target brings in accuracy improvement.
+By changing the reconstruction target from raw pixels to the semantic preserving CLIP features, the top-1 accuracy {is} boost{ed} by 5\% (\#2 \textit{vs.} \#1 in Table \ref{tab:linear_probing_ablation}).
+On top of the CLIP target, replacing the random masking in MAE by our semantic aware mask sampling (\#3 \textit{vs.} \#2 in Table \ref{tab:linear_probing_ablation}) or replacing the original decoder in MAE by our prompting decoder (\#4 \textit{vs.} \#2 in Table \ref{tab:linear_probing_ablation}) improves the accuracy by 1\% and 12.8\%, respectively.
+However, inconsistent with our findings on finetuning and semantic segmentation tasks, applying both the prompting decoder and the semantic aware mask sampling simultaneously does not lead to the best accuracy (\#5 \textit{vs.} \#4 in Table \ref{tab:linear_probing_ablation}).
+We hypothesize that the encoder model is overly adapted to those unmasked important image patches when semantic aware sampling and prompting decoder are applied together.
+In linear probing, the pretrained encoder model receives full patches, and its weights are frozen.
+Only the linear classifier's weights are updated.
+Thus, the model may not be able to cope with the image patches that are less relevant or totally irrelevant to the objects that need to be classified, and those features degrade the performance of the linear classifier.